The best independent guide to the Algarve

 There are two main beaches in Vilamoura, the Praia de Vilamoura to the east and the Praia da Falésia to the west, with the Ribeira de Quarteira river separating them.
 Quarteira opens out on the beautiful Praia de Quarteira beach which extends along the entire front of the town.

-The Praia de Vilamoura beach is a large sandy beach located between the Vilamoura marina and the fishing port of Quarteira.
+The Praia de Vilamoura beach is a beach located between the mouth of the Vilamoura marina and the fishing port of Quarteira.
 This outstanding beach offers soft golden sands, clean sea waters and excellent tourists facilities.
 As the beach is the closest beach to the many of hotel complexes, it can get very busy in the summer season.